 - Paint the block

 We needed to get the block checked for cracks or any other abnormalities, so our first call was to JBA Performance.
-JBA is well known for their performance parts and installation work.
-They also have a world class engine building and machine shop.
+JBA is well known for its performance parts and installation work.
+It also has a world-class engine building and machine shop.

-Owner and founder of JBA performance, J. Bittle, has a very extensive background in road racing.
+Owner and founder, J. Bittle, has a very extensive background in road racing.
 He is a very focused competitor that was one of the first to bring intense organization to a pit crew.
-That level of organization is one of the elements that has made JBA successful in the high performance automotive market.
+That level of organization is one of the elements that has made JBA successful in the high-performance automotive market.

-General Manager Bruce Tucker was hand picked by Mr. Bittle to maintain and grow the fundamentals of organized maintenance within the company.
-When you walk into any of the San Diego area JBA facilities, you can tell that the philosophy of clean & organized maintenance permeates through every level.
+General Manager, Bruce Tucker, was hand-picked by Mr. Bittle to maintain and grow the fundamentals of organized maintenance within the company.
+When you walk into any of the San Diego area JBA facilities, you can tell that the philosophy of clean and organized maintenance permeates through every level.

-JBA’s Engine shop manager, John Elderhorst, got involved early in the build process by making some recommendations, checking my parts list and adding the “oh by the way, You’re going to need” parts to the list.
-John knew Chevy engines quite well and was instrumental in selecting the right components that would work together to produce the power and durability that we were looking for.
+JBA’s Engine shop manager, John Elderhorst, got involved early in the build process by making some recommendations, checking our part’s list, and adding the “oh by the way, you’re going to need,” parts to the list.
+John knew Chevy engines quite well, and was instrumental in selecting the right components that would work together to produce the power and durability that we were looking for.
 Clearly, we lucked out having JBA’s expertise and skill involved in this project.
-You can’t put a price tag on high performance racing experience.
-That’s exactly what you get when JBA performance assembles your engine; priceless expertise.

 Talking to Robert Loftis at Eagle, we were able to find a kit that fit our goals exactly.
-Eagle has a street performer kit that is purpose built for a small block chevy 383 stroker engine.
-The rotating assembly kit includes just about everything else that we needed to complete the engine build.
-Robert assured us that the rotating assembly kit would be fine for our horsepower range and even up to 500 horses without fear of failure.
+Eagle has a street performer kit that is purpose built for a small-block Chevy 383ci stroker engine.
+The kit includes just about everything we needed to complete the engine build.
+Robert assured us that the rotating assembly would be fine for our horsepower range, and even up to 500 horses without fear of failure.